 The key ingredients are squalane for moisture, hyaluronic acid for hydration, and finely milled powders to give you that blurred, soft-focus look.

-In the swatch below you can really tell the difference between the glowing side versus the side without elf!
+In the swatches below you can really tell the difference between the glowing side versus the side without elf!
 The swatch also exemplifies how the tint blends into the skin, which supports the low shade range of eight colors.
 It is sheer enough that they do not need to offer a wide range, but an expansion is never a bad thing.

 I find that it applies just a tad bit better with a sponge versus a brush.
 This may be up to your personal preference, but I am solely a sponge person.